datavis-tech/reactive-model/README.md

 ## How it Works

-This library maintains an instance of [graph-data-structure](https://github.com/datavis-tech/graph-data-structure) internally, called the "data dependency graph", in which
+This library maintains an singleton instance of [graph-data-structure](https://github.com/datavis-tech/graph-data-structure) internally, called the "data dependency graph", in which

  * vertices represent reactive properties, and
  * edges represent dependencies.